prisma/specs/prisma-framework/Readme.md

 # Prisma Framework

 The Prisma Framework is a suite of independent tools and workflows to make working with data easier.
-The Prisma Framework is built to work across a variety of databases and programming languages.
+The Prisma Framework is built for a variety of databases and programming languages.

-**Editor's Note:** This specification is both a _draft_ and _forward-looking_.
-This spec was derived from an [end-to-end prototype](https://github.com/prisma/reconnaissance).
-Engineering has not yet vetted the spec or the prototype.
+**Editor's Note:** This spec is both a _draft_ and _forward-looking_.
+It was derived from an [end-to-end prototype](https://github.com/prisma/reconnaissance).
+Engineering has not vetted the prototype or the spec.

 The goal of this spec is to:

-- Provide a clear, unified picture of where we see the Prisma Framework going
+- Provide a complete, unified picture of where we see the Prisma Framework going
 - Scout ahead of engineering with a throwaway prototype and a product spec that's grounded in reality
-- Spread knowledge across Prisma of how the pieces of the Prisma Framework fit together
+- Spread knowledge across the organization about how the pieces of the Prisma Framework fit together

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->